exakat/exakat/docs/Rules.rst

    // There must exist a path called path/to and a file library.php with this case include path/to/library.php;

+   // Error on the case, while the file does exist include path/to/LIBRARY.php;

+   // Error on the case, on the PATH include path/TO/library.php;

    ?>

+Suggestions
+^^^^^^^^^^^

+* Make the inclusion string identical to the file name.
+* Change the name of the file to reflect the actual inclusion.
+This is the best way when a naming convention has been set up for the project, and the file doesn't adhere to it.
+Remember to change all other inclusion.

 +-------------+--------------------------+
 | Short name  | Files/InclusionWrongCase |